 So I wrote this snippet of poem.
 I hope I can expand it into something longer:

-Round and fat and full I’ve beenleaf2
+Round and fat and full I’ve been

 Unmarked unremarkable working but